-CPE Record Keeping
+CPE Compliance and Record Keeping

 Each Track gives you an indication of the nature of the materials to be presented.

 - Track T – indicates the topic is Technical in nature, typically other (non A&A) accounting, tax and and other non A&A related topics.
 This track mirrors the T classification of the State Board of Accountancy.

 - Track P – indicates Professional Development and is non-technical in nature.
 If you are subject to specific CPE requirements for your company, professional organization or licensing requirements, you may need to review those requirements to ensure these hours qualify.
 For CPAs, these sessions most likely do not qualify for CPE.

 Each time slot with its related topic will indicate what Track the topic is designed for.